 Doubling f/stop number or distance reduces flash exposure 2 EV.

-Equivalent Exposure concept of HSS, for both flash and sunlight.
+Equivalency applies to both HSS flash and sunlight (applies to any continuous light).
 This is a big deal.
-It's a D800 and SB-800 at 5.5 feet, at ISO 400 and 24 mm, hot shoe direct flash.
-Flash is at manual Full power level.
-The Guide Number is GN 72 at reference 1/300 second if at ISO 400, so f/16 1/320 worked for the ambient alone (Auto FP 1/250 mode).
-The 1/300 seems an odd value, very near a quarter stop, and 0.9 EV from 1/320, however it rounds to 1/320.
+Example is a D800 and SB-800 at 5.5 feet, at ISO 400 and 24 mm, hot shoe direct flash.
+HSS flash is at manual Full power level.
+The Guide Number is GN 72 feet at reference 1/300 second if at ISO 400, so f/16 1/320 worked for the ambient alone (Auto FP 1/250 mode).
+The 1/300 seems an odd value, very near a quarter stop, and near 0.1 EV from 1/320, however it rounds to 1/320.
 So at f/16, HSS GN distance is 72/16 = 4.5 feet.
 Using 5.5 distance instead of computed 4.5 was a flash reduction to become a lower fill level in daylight (computes 122% distance, roughly -0.6 stop).
 Both flash and sunlight have the same results at f/16 1/320 second and also same at f/4 1/5000 second with HSS flash (equivalent exposures, ISO 400).
 This is a Big Deal, HSS works with the same Equivalent Exposures as Daylight (because both are continuous light).
 Specifically, this means the same one HSS GN works at any Equivalent Exposure (up and down the camera P mode range), which is very useful to know when using HSS flash.

-Some flashes offer the HSS Guide Number chart in their manual, and this will also specify the shutter speed at which it is applicable.
+Some flashes do offer the HSS Guide Number chart in their manual, and this chart will also specify the shutter speed at which it is applicable.
 This is the SB-800 HSS GN chart (page 106 PDF manual).
 Older SB-600 and SB-800 models used this 1/300 second reference, the newer SB-700, SB-900, SB-5000 models use 1/500 second.
-The 1/300 is an awkward shutter number, I call it 1/320 second (0.9 EV difference).
+The 1/300 is an awkward shutter number, I call it 1/320 second (only about 0.1 EV difference).
 The idea is to compute HSS GN settings for that referenced shutter speed, and then any equivalent exposure works the same (for HSS or sunlight, or both).

 So repeating, HSS GN is different, and easy, but a little tricky.
 Shutter speed does not affect speedlight GN, but shutter speed of course does greatly affect HSS GN.
 This older GN chart says it is for 1/300 second (1/500 second is more common to see today).
 HSS has Guide Numbers, for the specified conditions stated.
 Here 24 mm ISO 400 is GN 72 specified at 1/300 second.
 So for 1/320 f/16, maximum TTL power is range GN72/f16 = 4.5 foot range (because, in this case, the shutter speed matches the stated situation).
 This tree is a foot farther, so it's down about -0.6 EV here (let's call it fill flash).
 But this same 4.5 distance is applied to Any Equivalent Exposure, so 1/5000 f/4 is the same 4.5 foot range.

-For HSS flash GN, compute HSS range for the specified shutter speed, and then any Equivalent Exposure is equivalent, with same range.
-Careful though, unlike flash GN, this says 1/300 second, and it does NOT mean 1/5000 f/4 has 72/4 = 18 foot range.
-It does mean that 1/5000 second is -4 EV from 1/320 second (1/16 exposure), so for 1/5000 second, we open the aperture 4 stops to f/4, with same range of the same Equivalent Exposure.
+For HSS flash GN, compute HSS range for the specified shutter speed, and then any Equivalent Exposure is equivalent, with same range, specified at one shutter speed.
+It means that 1/5000 second is -4 EV from 1/320 second (1/16 of exposure), so for 1/5000 second, we open the aperture 4 stops, then with same range of the same Equivalent Exposure and same GN.

 However in sunlight, our exposure also has to match the suns ambient exposure.
 Then any Equivalent Exposure responds the same for both sunlight and for HSS flash.